Huegoxaga/notes/algorithm/practice.md

 ### 146. LRU Cache

-- Implement the LRUCache class:
+- Implement the `LRUCache` class:
-  - LRUCache(int capacity) Initialize the LRU cache with positive size capacity.
+  - `LRUCache(int capacity)` Initialize the LRU cache with positive size capacity.
-  - int get(int key) Return the value of the key if the key exists, otherwise return -1.
+  - `int get(int key)` Return the value of the key if the key exists, otherwise return -1.
-  - void put(int key, int value) Update the value of the key if the key exists.
+  - `void put(int key, int value)` Update the value of the key if the key exists.
 Otherwise, add the key-value pair to the cache.
 If the number of keys exceeds the capacity from this operation, evict the least recently used key.
   - The functions get and put must each run in O(1) average time complexity.
 - Solution:
-  - Use dictionary stores data and list to track used order
+  - Use dictionary stores data and list to track used order - `O(n)` due to `list.remove(idx)`
   ```py
   class LRUCache:
     def __init__(self, capacity: int):